-Dogs with Irish backgrounds are known to be quite unique from canines belonging to other originations.
+Dogs with Irish backgrounds are known to be unique from canines belonging to other originations.

 And within the Irish group of dog breeds, there is a vast range of the types of dogs with the Irish tag attached to them.

-These differences lie in the size of the dogs and in their color.
+These differences lie in the size of the dogs and their color.

 Whether you’re highly intrigued by the Irish species or hail from the Irish background yourself, Irish dog names are some of the best categories of dog names that you can choose from.

 So take a look at some of these Irish dog names and see which ones inspire you the most!

 Short for Patrick and also for Saint Patrick, a patron of Ireland in honor of whom St. Patricks day is celebrated every year and is a very joyous occasion not only in Ireland but across the globe.